alejoceballos/dumb-keyboard/README.md

     color: black;
 }
 ```
 Check the storybook now!
-We got a different greener key among the red ones!
+I got a different greener key among the red ones!

 There is a lot that can be done to make it more dynamic.
 For example I could set a new property to the key that allows
 setting CSS classes dynamically in case naming conventions are an issue or there is need for more overloading.
 Perhaps